Immigrant Song: Live performances

-"Immigrant Song" was used to open Led Zeppelin concerts from 1970 to 1972.
+Led Zeppelin used "Immigrant Song" to open their concerts from 1970 to 1972.
 On the second half of their 1972 concert tour of the United States, it was introduced by a short piece of music known as "LA Drone".
 By 1973, "Immigrant Song" was occasionally being used as an encore, but was then removed from their live set.
 Live versions of the song can be heard on the Led Zeppelin albums How the West Was Won (featuring a performance at Long Beach Arena in 1972) and the Led Zeppelin BBC Sessions (a version from the Paris Theatre in London in 1971).
-When the song was played live, Page included a lengthy guitar solo, which was absent on the recorded Led Zeppelin III version.
-"Immigrant Song" was played as part of the 2009 Rock and Roll Hall of Fame induction ceremony for Jeff Beck by both Page and Beck.
+When the song was played live, Page included a lengthy guitar solo that was absent on the recorded Led Zeppelin III version.
+Page and Jeff Beck played "Immigrant Song" as part of the 2009 Rock and Roll Hall of Fame induction ceremony for Beck.

 Use of the song in media

 Led Zeppelin originally denied Richard Linklater permission to use "Immigrant Song" in School of Rock (2003), but star and lead actor of the movie, Jack Black, was able to convince them by making a video of himself performing the song.
 In the movie Shrek the Third (2007), "Immigrant Song" appears in a battle scene involving the character Snow White.
 A cover of "Immigrant Song", produced by Atticus Ross and Nine Inch Nails member Trent Reznor with vocals from Yeah Yeah Yeahs lead singer Karen O, plays in the trailer and throughout the title sequence of The Girl with the Dragon Tattoo (2011).
 "Immigrant Song" was included in both the trailer for Thor: Ragnarok (2017) and twice in the film itself, due to director Taika Waititi's suggestion of the song from the time of his first involvement with the film and to the persistent efforts of the movie's music supervisor Dave Jordan.

+Also in 2017 the song was used in the opening of American Gods, for which the series received an Emmy nomination for Outstanding Main Title Design.